 How to Use Keras-Based Multi-GPU

-1. [from keras.utils import multi_gpu_model] Add module
+1. Add the [from keras.utils import multi_gpu_model] module

 import keras